berkley4/ungoogled-chromium-debian/.github/README.md

 debian/rules setup_translate

-___Chromecast___
+___Disable mDNS and service discovery___

-To build with chromecast enabled, instead of running debian/rules setup, run the following :-
+To build with mdns (and service discovery) disabled, run the following :-

-debian/rules setup_cast
+debian/rules setup_no_mdns

-If you want both google translate and chromecast enabled, run the following :-
+If you want to both enable google translate and disable mdns, run the following :-

-debian/rules setup_cast_translate
+debian/rules setup_no_mdns_translate

 - - - -